Brisbane skyline at sunset, Australia

 What should you consider?

 New Farm is known as an upmarket destination, so it’s definitely a little on the pricey side.
 It is also further from the city centre than other neighbourhoods mentioned in this guide.
-If you are staying a week or longer, this is an area to consider to soak up local Brissy life.
+If you are staying a week or longer, this is an area to consider for soaking up local Brissy life.

 Our Recommendations In New Farm